Skip to Main Content

 About The Author

 Beata Umubyeyi Mairesse was born in Butare in Rwanda in 1979.
-She was fifteen when she survived the genocide that claimed perhaps as many as 800,000 Tutsi lives and was able to make her way to Europe.
+She was fifteen when she survived the genocide against the Tutsi.
 She settled in France and has become a writer.
-Her first novel Tous tes enfants dispersés and Consolée, her second novel, were both widely praised by critics and booksellers.
-THE CONVOY is her first autobiographical work.
+Her first novel All Your Children, Scattered and Consolée, her second, were both applauded by critics and booksellers and won prizes.

 Product Details